Services & Industries

 U.S. Supreme Court

-In addition to her litigation practice, Anna is an active member of the community.
-She currently serves on the board of directors of Oregon Humanities and previously sat on the boards of Emerge Oregon, Northwest Professional Dance Project, and Photolucida.
-She sits on the Executive Committee of the Oregon State Bar Litigation Section.
-From 2019 to 2021, Anna served as a Commissioner on the Oregon Government Ethics Commission.
-Anna also regularly handles pro bono matters on behalf of clients in need.
+In addition to her law practice, Anna is an active member of the community, currently serving on the board of directors of Oregon Humanities.
+She also served as a Commissioner on the Oregon Government Ethics Commission.
+Anna regularly handles high-profile pro bono matters on behalf of nonprofit and community organizations.

-Prior to joining Tonkon Torp, Anna was a law clerk for The Honorable Alfred T. Goodwin, on the United States Court of Appeals for the Ninth Circuit.
+Prior to joining Tonkon Torp, Anna was a law clerk for The Honorable Alfred T. Goodwin, on the U.S. Court of Appeals for the Ninth Circuit.

 Representative Matters